big city

 Indiana law doesn't distinguish between social hosts who provide alcohol for free and vendors who sell alcohol, meaning civil liability for injuries may be extended to anybody who provides alcohol in a public or private place.

-Indiana’s statute of limitations means that any lawsuit must be filed within two years of the injury occurring.
+Indiana's statute of limitations requires that any lawsuit must be filed within two years of the injury occurring.
+Missing this deadline typically results in losing your right to pursue compensation, making it critical to contact our Indiana dram shop lawyer promptly after an alcohol-related injury.

 How Our Skilled Personal Injury Lawyers Can Help in a Crown Point Dram Shop Case?

-Stracci Law Group should be your first port of call in any Indiana dram shop law case.
-If you’re pursuing justice after experiencing an injury or loss of life in a drunk driving accident, our team of legal experts has the expertise to solve your case.
+If you're pursuing justice after experiencing an injury or loss of life in a drunk driving accident, Stracci Law Group has the advanced knowledge to solve your case.

 How can we help?